 DoubleClick for Publishers (now Google Ad Manager) comes in two versions: Google Ad Manager for Small Business and Google Ad Manager 360.

 GAM for Small Business is free to use and built for the publisher who needs a self-managed ad server to better manage their inventory.
 On the other hand, Google Ad Manager 360 is a paid solution intended for use by large publishers with complex sales operations and dedicated sales teams who need advanced customization and consulting services.

-Just like any other ad platform, DFP comes with its own set of rules and stipulations that publishers need to adhere to avoid the risk of account suspension by Google’s policy enforcement team.
+Just like any other ad platform, DFP comes with its own set of rules and stipulations that publishers need to adhere to for avoiding the risk of account suspension by Google’s policy enforcement team.

-Most policies are pretty common sense, such as “not using artificial means to inflate impressions, conversions, and/or clicks”, which is something any publisher who has worked with AdSense, or any other network for that matter, would already know.
+Most polices are pretty common, such as “not using artificial means to inflate impressions, conversions, and/or clicks”, which is something any publisher who has worked with AdSense, ow any other network for that matter, would already know.

 Other policies are not so obvious and need more careful reading.
 You should definitely read the platforms program policies before getting started with DFP.
 It’s better to be careful first than having to deal with a suspended account.